-Also on an annual basis, staff and clients participate in Alabama’s HIV/AIDS Awareness Day in Montgomery, Alabama’s state capitol.
+Each year staff and clients participate in HIV/AIDS Awareness Day in Montgomery, Alabama’s state capital.
 Staff, clients, board members and supporters of Alabama’s nine AIDS Service Organizations converge in Montgomery to advocate for HIV-related funding.

-Of special note, clients, many of whom are inexperienced in advocacy, are provided with specialized training on how to effectively interact with legislators, how to clearly state what the needs of the HIV community are, and how to make ‘the ask’.
+Clients, many of whom are inexperienced in advocacy, receive specialized training on how to effectively interact with legislators, how to clearly state what the needs of the HIV community are, and how to make ‘the ask’.

 Community groups are invited to reserve a date to participate.

 Numerous churches, student groups, and civic clubs have participated in Ajani.
 Individuals may also attend.
-Groups are general held on the 4th Thursday of each month at noon.
+Groups are generally held at noon on the fourth Thursday of each month.
 To reserve a date, email email@example.com.

 Five Horizons also advocates for public health issues, such as comprehensive sex education, needle exchange programs, and economic reform (i.e., Medicaid expansion).